When to Consider a Live-In Caregiver

-It’s normal and reasonable to get some help and personal care with everyday chores and daily activities that become overly difficult and encumbering.
+It’s reasonable to get some help and personal care with everyday chores and daily activities that become overly difficult and encumbering.
 Certainly, it’s important to our well-being as we age to get help when we need it.

-If our well-being is becoming compromised and we can’t take care of essential every-day living activities alone, then having daily and dedicated caregiver support is crucial.
+If our well-being is becoming compromised and we can’t take care of essential every-day living activities alone, then having a daily and dedicated caregiver is crucial.
 There are several different options available in terms of getting full-time caregiver assistance.

 Perhaps we arrange to live with a family caregiver that can provide the family home care and support we need or we decide to live in an assisted-living facility where our daily needs are taken care of in addition to having medical staff available for health-related aid.
 A viable alternative would be aging at home and employing a live-in caregiver to support us.

 - Essential daily living needs (assistance with feeding, dressing, grooming, bathing, toileting and functional mobility as needed)